theislab/bartSeq/README.md

 The demultiplexing pipeline lives in the repository [bartseq-pipeline](https://github.com/theislab/bartseq-pipeline)

 ## Normalization
-R code to normalize read counts for Bart-Seq technology
+Sample R script to normalize read counts for Bart-Seq technology

 # Authors